Beyond communication and advocacy, there's several skills, characteristics and capabilities that a CDO will need.

 Structured thinking #

-- focussed on usable processes
+Focused on usable processes #

 Credibility #